 Monthly Literacy Challenges

-Since its launch in December 2021, students have been immersed in heightened expectations at the beginning of each month as to what there is to explore in their quest to be critical and creative thinkers.
+Since its inception in December 2021, students have been immersed in heightened expectations about what there is to discover in their quest to be critical and creative thinkers at the start of each month.

 “At least every month, all Spots have got something to work on.
 This gets us engaged.
 The challenge allows students to exhibit their literacy skills in different dimensions (both audio, drama and written).
 For volunteers, we’re also exposed to various ways of carrying out literary works with our students.”